What is virtual nannying?

 If you’re just getting started as a nanny and don’t have any previous families to call up, you can still apply for virtual nanny jobs.
 Many agencies are specifically hiring virtual nannies during the quarantine.
 Sittercity, for example, is one agency that is looking for virtual nannies who can help parents.

-Go to ohsosimply.com/promote-yourself-agency-websites/ and use those principals to get a virtual nanny gig.
+The principles in this article will help you get a virtual nanny gig.
 Advertise what you can offer.

 - focus on self-care